UMNLibraries/hub.indexer/README.md

 Index all records from a local directory:

-`./run.sh --directory /directory/to/your/json/files --batch_id some.name.here -t true`
+`./run.sh --directory /directory/to/your/json/files --batch_id some.name.here`

 Limit indexing to 10000 records in a bucket